amura870/amura870/README.md

 ### Hi there 👋
 I am studying Information and Communication Engineering at University of Tokyo.
 I'm a fisrt-yaer master's student.
+I like to play badminton and go on a trip. 🏸 ✈️
 <!--
 **amura870/amura870** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.